clarafy/autofocused-oracles/README.md

-# AUtofocused oracles for model-based optimization
+# Autofocused oracles for model-based optimization

-This repository is the official implementation of [Autofocused oracles for model-based optimization](https://arxiv.org/abs/2006.08052).
+This repository is the official implementation of [Autofocused oracles for model-based optimization](https://arxiv.org/abs/2006.08052), to appear at NeurIPS 2020.

-C. Fannjiang, J. Listgarten.
-AUtofocused oracles for model-based optimization.
-NeurIPS 2020.

 ## Requirements